data-engineering-community/data-engineering-wiki/Concepts/Data Mesh.md

 ## Data Mesh Disadvantages

-- The decentralisation of data is challenging.
+- The decentralization of data is challenging.
 It requires changes not only technically, but also at organizational and mindset levels.

 %% wiki footer: Please don't edit anything below this line %%